Hearing Aid History: Siemens 1951

 The power of electrons – right in your vest pocket.

-Better performance with lower use of power, less noise, and no distortion at high frequencies.
+Hearing aids feature performance with lower use of power, less noise, and no distortion at high frequencies.
 As early as the 1920s, great strides were made in amplifier technology, and the many advantages electron tubes had over conventional electrical sound amplification became clear.
 Even with these advances, the engineers of the time had not yet invented a way to manufacture small, portable tubes that could be used for hearing aids.
 It was not until World War II and the postwar period that sub-miniature tubes were developed, allowing for lightweight, compact hearing aids that encapsulated the benefits of the new technology in a form small enough to fit in a vest pocket.
 Siemens made this giant leap in hearing aid technology with the Fortiphon and Phonophor Alpha pocket hearing aids.

 Electric hearing aids based on telephone technology began to reach their limits, especially when greater amplification was needed.
 High frequencies are hugely important for voice transmission, but they presented particular limits for the existing technology.
 Higher amplification was especially an issue when conventional carbon microphones were used — voices sounded louder, but they were distorted.
 The combination of sub-miniature tubes and crystal microphones solved this problem while also making it possible to build smaller and more powerful hearing aids.
 In the late 1940s, Siemens was the distributor for the Fortiphon, a pocket hearing aid based on this technology.
 The company then developed the similarly designed but even more powerful Phonophor Alpha.